Frequently Asked Questions

-Movement of a baby from rearward facing to forward facing earlier than required is not encouraged, a rearward facing infant restraint should be used until the baby is at least six months old.
+Moving a child from rearward facing to forward facing earlier than required is not encouraged.

-It should be noted that the harness straps need to be moved to different slot positions as the baby grows.
-In a rearward facing restraint, the harness straps must be a maximum of 25mm above or level with the baby's shoulders, not below.
+It should be noted that the harness straps need to be moved to different slot position or height as a child grows.
+In a rearward facing restraint, the harness straps must be a maximum of 25mm above or level with the child's shoulders, not below.

 When can I move my child into a booster seat?

-- A child aged four years and above can use a booster seat once the minimum height and/or weight limits are met for the booster seat being used,
+- A child aged four years and above can use a booster seat once the minimum size requirements are met for the booster seat being used,

-- When buying a booster, it is recommended that buyers choose one that has a back, a firm base and side wings, with a sash guide to position the seat belt correctly on the occupant's shoulder.
+When buying a booster, it is recommended that you choose one that has a back, a firm base and side wings, with a sash guide to position the seat belt correctly on the child's shoulder.